ElkeMilne/paxos/README.md

 # Assignment 3: Adelaide Suburbs Council Election - Paxos Consensus Implementation

 ## Overview
-The Adelaide Suburbs Council is organizing elections to select its next president.
-Nine council members, each with distinct responsiveness and availability, are eligible for the role.
-The Paxos algorithm will be used to implement a distributed voting protocol that ensures fault-tolerance, even in challenging network conditions.
+This year, Adelaide Suburbs Council is holding elections for council president.
+Any member of its nine person council is eligible to become council president.

 ### Member Characteristics:
-1. **Member 1 (M1):** Highly responsive and experienced in council matters.
+1. **Member 1 (M1):** Highly responsive and experienced in running for president
-2. **Member 2 (M2):** Interested in leadership but experiences slow communication due to geographic challenges.
+2. **Member 2 (M2):** Interested in becoming president, however due to his remote location will have very slow response time
-3. **Member 3 (M3):** Occasionally goes offline due to personal activities but is actively campaigning.
+3. **Member 3 (M3):** Also keen candidate to become president, can go offline because of their camping trips
-4. **Members 4 to 9 (M4-M9):** Neutral participants who vote impartially.
+4. **Members 4 to 9 (M4-M9):** Neutral participants who vote fairly

+On the day of the vote, one of the councillors will send out an email/message to all councillors with a proposal for a president.
+A majority (half+1) is required for somebody to be elected president.
 The election protocol involves a proposer sending a candidate's name for the presidency.
 To achieve consensus, the majority of members must agree on a single candidate.

 ### Objective
 Develop a Paxos-based distributed system where members communicate through sockets.
 The system must handle delays, failures, and disconnections while ensuring consensus.